AtomBalmBaby/debtorpm/README.md

 Requirements:

-alien, and some other packages I do not remember.
+alien, sed, rpmrebuild and some other packages I do not remember.

 I will add to this list when I get time to test it in a VM